isb-cgc/readthedocs/docs/source/sections/gcp-info/gcp-info2/LaunchVM.rst

 **gcloud compute zones list**

-Here is a very simple command to create a VM:

-**gcloud compute instances create my-instance --machine-type g1-small**

 Accessing your new VM
 =====================
-Whether you have created your VM from the Console or using the gcloud CLI, you can find it and ssh to it, again using either the Console or the CLI:
+Whether you have created your VM from the Console or using the CLI, you can find it and ssh to it, again using either the Console or the CLI:

   * From the Console, go to Compute Engine > VM instances, and then click on the **SSH** button on the far-right of the row describing the specific VM you would like to connect to.